- Sample ~50 rare,

 out online, and no tickets will be available at the door.

-- Print and bring your Xorbia ticket for entry.
+ticket on your smartphone or printed out for entry.
 Also bring photo ID.

 to be "in the know" regarding exclusive events like this one?